Latest Sexual Assault Accusation: USA Soccer Star Hope Solo Says Ex-FIFA Boss Sepp Blatter Groped Her In 2013

-Hope Solo, the United States soccer star who won a World Cup and two Olympic gold medals as goalkeeper for the U.S. National Women’s Team, accused disgraced former world soccer boss Sepp Blatter of committing a sexual assault against her at an awards ceremony in 2013, in an interview with a Portuguese newspaper published on Friday.
+Hope Solo, the U.S. soccer star who won a World Cup and two Olympic gold medals as goalkeeper for the U.S. National Women’s Team, accused disgraced former world soccer boss Sepp Blatter of committing a sexual assault against her at an awards ceremony in 2013, in an interview with a Portuguese newspaper published on Friday.

 The Hope Solo accusation follows a series of sexual harassment and assault allegations against high-profile men in the entertainment and media industries over the past month — a series that started with an explosion of accusations against movie producer Harvey Weinstein last month.
 At least 60 different accusations of sexual harassment have been leveled at Weinstein — producer of such hit “independent” films as Pulp Fiction and Shakespeare In Love — including 27 allegations of outright sexual assault.